Kafka

 Setup Instructions

 Follow the instructions below to grant Rill access to your Apache Kafka Cluster and the data on a given topic within the cluster.
-Proving access to a cloud provided service, such as Confluent Cloud, is easier due to all of the connection and security is already taken care of for you.
-If you are using a self-manage cluster, ensure security and encryption are configured accordingly.
+Providing access to a cloud-provided service, such as Confluent Cloud, is easier because all of the connection and security is already taken care of for you.
+If you are using a self-managed cluster, ensure security and encryption are configured accordingly.

-The following 3 scenarios are covered, and understand that Apache Kafka is designed to work within almost any Enterprise environment allowing for a variety of unique configurations.
-Work with your engineering team and Rill Data for ensuring your configuration and setup is performant and secure.
+The following scenarios are covered.
+Apache Kafka is designed to work within almost any enterprise environment, allowing for a variety of unique configurations.
+Work with your engineering team and Rill Data to ensure your configuration and setup are performant and secure.

 - Confluent Cloud